The Unique Challenge of Designing a Book by Incarcerated Writers

 Years later, this memory surfaced when it came time to create a cover for The Sentences That Create Us: Crafting A Writer’s Life in Prison, a collection I edited in my role as Director of Prison and Justice Writing at PEN America, about the liberatory power of literature written primarily by people who have been or still are incarcerated and their allies.
 I hoped that first and foremost that the writers in prison who are receiving the book—75,000 copies to start, thanks to funding from the Andrew W. Mellon Foundation—would feel connected to the project upon the first glimpse of its packaging.

 The first cover images we considered were clean and attractive, but it nagged at me that they represented the physical building of prison—barbed wire, faceless state buildings, bars—rather than the people behind the concrete barriers.
 It struck me that the design must wrap its visual identity around the concept of liberation while gesturing to the prison environment, instead of the other way around.
 To send the image of prison into prison, to double down on the stark imagery, would do a disservice to the vibrant and highly readable personal essays in the book.
-There seemed to be an opportunity to impart a sense of our ethics in working through the walls through the design of the cover itself, inspired by Knight’s ringing question.
+There seemed to be an opportunity to impart a sense of our ethics in working through the walls through the design of the cover itself, inspired by Knight’s ringing question.“For people in prison, the act of writing is a direct relationship between who you are and who you want to be.”

 I’d encountered this creative issue before: how to represent writers in prison.
 Early on in my tenure at PEN, graphic design consultants had revealed what amounted to a horror movie poster when representing our Writing For Justice Fellowship—red check marks meant to mimic hand scrawled text bloodied a black background, counting down the immeasurable days.
 A quick Google image search revealed the brutalist aesthetics of prison are commonplace as a visual descriptor: again, the bars, the barbed wire, the menacing watch commander’s high tower, orange jumpsuits and men with their heads in their hands, desperate and shaking in the corner.